Boschetzel/PandasDataFrame/README.md

 my intention with this project was to learn to code not to design GUI.

 Working on: cleaning and documenting the code
+Note: the ML part is not yet finished as I still am on a learning path with Python, when I am ready I will commit it.

 Project is also published on Pypi under the name of : PandasDataFrame